-Making a choice of careers is one of the most important decisions you will ever make, and it is important that you get the correct facts about that career.
+Choosing a long-term career is one of the most important decisions you will ever make.

 We’re happy that you are interested in Court Reporting – Our Court Reporting Program students attend with the aim of achieve real-time note-taking for either legal or event, broadcast live captioning.

 - Learn to use proper English Grammar and Punctuation for transcript production

 - Manage a growing translation Dictionary for their CAT software